retentioneering/retentioneering-tools/docs/source/user_guides/eventstream.rst

                 aggregation='mean'
             )

-    :red:`insert an image with the output histogram`
+    :red:`TODO: insert an image with the output histogram`

 Events intensity